-When I started this website three years ago, I had no idea that it would turn into a profitable blog.
+When I started this website three years ago, I had no idea it would turn into a profitable blog.

-While I made a lot of mistakes when I first started my blog, I did one thing right.
+Even though I made a lot of mistakes when I first started my blog, I did one thing right.
 I never gave up.

 - Free blogs usually have slower speeds